-Table 2 File System and Storage Manager Hardware Requirements No. c Syste 1 /

-No. of File Systems RAM File System Disk Space Storage Manager Disk Space 1-4 4 GB 2 GB For application 5-8 8 GB 4 GB binaries, log files, and documentation: up to 30GB (depending on system activity) For support directories: 3 GB per million files stored
+Table 1 File System and Storage Manager Hardware Requirements No. of File Systems RAM File System Disk Space Storage Manager Disk Space 1-4 4 GB 2 GB For application 5-8 8 GB 4 GB binaries, log files, and documentation: up to 30GB (depending on system activity) For support directories: 3 GB per million files stored

-\ Two or more CPU cores are recommended for best performance.
+Two or more CPU cores are recommended for best performance.

-\\ Two or more CPU cores are required for best performance.
+Two or more CPU cores are required for best performance.